phillycowboy/Click_rails_project/spec.md

  X Include form display of validation errors (form URL e.g. /recipes/new)
 Confirm:

- The application is pretty DRY
+ X The application is pretty DRY
- Limited logic in controllers
+ X Limited logic in controllers
- Views use helper methods if appropriate - before action in the controllers where you are repeating code Views use partials if appropriate Photo and Comment, Possibly new user?
+ X Views use helper methods if appropriate - before action in the controllers where you are repeating code X  Views use partials if appropriate Photo and Comment, Possibly new user?